 graphic organizers can help kids make connections between what they’re reading and what they’re thinking.

 Keep encouraging your child, and take notes on what you’re seeing.
-You can also to get the teacher’s take on your child’s
+You can also send an email to get the teacher’s take on your child’s